Technology at MacDuffie

 Google Workspace for Education

 With over 40 million users, Google Workspace for Education, including Gmail, Google Drive, Docs, Calendars, Sheets, Slides, Blogger, and more, is used by 72 of the top 100 U.S. universities and seven out of 8 Ivy League schools.
-Schools include Georgetown, Brown, University of Michigan, Mount Holyoke, Yale, Brandeis, Vanderbilt, and many others.
-Google Apps are accessible from multiple devices and allow for unparalleled collaboration; Google Drive offers nearly unlimited secure cloud storage that can easily be transferred to another education or personal account when a student graduates.
+Schools include Georgetown, Brown, the University of Michigan, Mount Holyoke, Yale, Brandeis, Vanderbilt, and many others.
+Google Apps are accessible from multiple devices and enable unparalleled collaboration.
+Google Drive offers nearly unlimited secure cloud storage that can be easily transferred to another educational or personal account when a student graduates.
 No additional productivity software needs to be purchased by a student.

 Printing